Introduction to software inventory in System Center Configuration Manager

 Use Resource Explorer to examine detailed information about the files that were inventoried and collected from client devices.

 When software inventory runs on a client device, the first report is a full inventory.
 Subsequent reports contain only delta inventory information.
 The site server processes delta information in the order received.
-If delta information for a client is missing, the site server rejects further delta information and instructs the client to run a full inventory.
+If delta information for a client is missing, the site server rejects further delta information and directs the client to run a full inventory.

-Mobile Devices: See software inventory for mobile devices enrolled with Microsoft Intune for information about collecting inventory for apps installed on mobile devices.
+Mobile devices: See Software inventory for mobile devices enrolled with Microsoft Intune for information about collecting inventory for apps installed on mobile devices.